Get insider access

 Best Movie TVs

-We've bought and tested more than 455 TVs, and below are our recommendations for the best TVs for movies you can buy.
-See our picks for the best OLED TVs, the best bright room TVs, and best 4k TVs, or vote on which ones you want us to buy and test.
+Below are our recommendations for the best TVs for movies you can buy.
+See our picks for the best OLED TVs, the best bright room TVs, and the best 4k TVs, or vote on which ones you want us to buy and test.
 You could also consider one of the best home theater projectors instead of a TV.
 To learn more about the 2024 TV models, check out our 2024 TV lineup page.

 1. Best TV For Watching Movies